openrport/openrport/docs/no13-vault.md

 Password length must be between 4 and 32 bytes, shorter and longer passwords are rejected.

+You need to init database every time when the rport server is restarted.

 ### Status
 [Any user access]
 This API allows to read the current status of the RPort vault: